vyyyy/tweepytwitterAPI/README.md

 Use the tweepy API to stream tweets for a given filter.

-After cloning this repo, cd into the directory ($ cd tweepytwitterAPI) where the python script is contained.

-Run this script at the commandline via the Terminal app on a Mac.
+Run this script at the commandline via the Terminal app.
+  1. git clone this directory
+  2. $ cd tweepytwitterAPI
-For example, $ ./tweepytwitterAPI.py 'python tutorial'.
+  3. $ ./tweepytwitterAPI.py 'python tutorial'

 If needed, to setup file permission on OSX/Linux:
-  1. $ cd ~
-  2. $ chmod +x tweepytwitterAPI.py
+  1. $ chmod +x tweepytwitterAPI.py

 The expected output should be a stream of incoming live tweets containing 'python tutorial'.